chitraanshpopli/player-season-performance/README.md

 1. Original file is changed.
 Keep a backup if you need the original file as well.
 2. All float values are rounded off to 2 digits of decimal.
 3. Whoscored does not have data for National cups.
+#### 4. Table has to be copied correctly.
+Any missing cells will result in wrong data in the output.